Return To Top

 It is STRONGLY recommended that OneDrive is NOT used as the default directory.

 As that requires an online connection, any interruptions to that connection can cause corruption leading to loss of data and/or an unusable database.

 Unfortunately, the default database directory is only stored in the registry if it is changed!

-If so, a message box similar to Figure 6 will appear
+If so, a message box similar to this will appear

 Clicking YES, will set the default to the default My Documents area e.g. C:\Users\YourName\Documents.

 If that location isn’t correct, click NO instead.

 A Browse folder dialog will appear :